UJC-CodeHub/denuncias_assedio_client/README.md

-# Sexual harassment reporting system at Joaquim Chissano University - Front-end
+# Sexual harassment reporting system

 This is the front-end repository for the college sexual harassment reporting system.
 This system is being developed to provide a secure and confidential means for users to report incidents of sexual harassment in university settings.